RoloEdits/scrapetoon/README.md

 ## Download

 Downloaded episodes are downloaded as one big image and saved as a png.
 The title of the image corresponds to the episode number.

-# License

-All CSV's hosted here are under a Creative Commons Zero v1.0 Universal License.

-All software is under an MIT License.